Introduction

 What is an Adatom?

-An adatom (adsorbed atom) is an atom that sits on a crystal surface but isn’t incorporated into the bulk crystal structure.
-Unlike bulk atoms that are coordinated by multiple neighbors, adatoms typically have fewer bonds, making them highly mobile and reactive.
+An adatom (adsorbed atom) sits on a crystal surface but isn’t incorporated into the bulk structure.
+Unlike bulk atoms coordinated by multiple neighbors, adatoms have fewer bonds, making them highly mobile and reactive.

 Ball model representation of a real (atomically rough) crystal surface with steps, kinks, adatoms, and vacancies in a closely-packed crystalline material.
 Adsorbed molecules, substitutional and interstitial atoms are also illustrated.